1.7 Funding youth policy

 - support for activities and institutions related to the provision of services, consultancy, education, development and support related to civil society

 - support for the production of publications, electronic and printed professional media that deal with the civil society

 - project co-financing support for civil society organisations;

-- grant to donation distributor organisations in line with the decision of the Council of National Cooperation Fund and the decisions of boards about ensuring automatic funding based on uniform assessment criteria;
+- providing grants to organisations distributing donations, in accordance with the decision of the Council of the National Cooperation Fund and the decisions of the bodies to ensure automatic funding based on uniform evaluation criteria;

 - supporting civil interest representation activities.

 The other main source of funding, with an allocation of HUF 80 million (about EUR 220 000), is the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram).